karthikkesavaraj/my-retail/README.md

 ### Option 2 - docker
 The project is dockerized.
 Make sure you have docker installed (mimimum version 17.x).
+By default the Spring profile is set to docker to change update Dockerfile.

 Build the project using command,
 > ./gradlew clean build